hannahrfowler/hannahrfowler/README.md

 ### 🙋🏽‍♀️ I'm Hannah Fowler.

+I recently graduated with a double major in Computer Science and Musical Studies with a minor in African American Music.

 😄 Pronouns: (she/her)

 ⚡ Fun fact: I took an immersive trip to The Gambia and Senegal, where I studied West African drumming and dance for two weeks.